 Role of Air Layers

 When looking up at the surface of a swimming pool from within the water, we see a silver sheen.
-Some aquatic animals can also be seen to have a silvery sheen, indicating that there is air present.
+Some aquatic animals can also be seen to have a silvery sheen in water, indicating that there is air present.
 Superhydrophobic man-made objects can also have air layers present, again indicated by a silvery sheen.
 In the following examples, we will look at the effect of these air layers around objects.

 Plastron Respiration: Extracting Oxygen from Water